Federal Crimes Attorney in Scranton, Pennsylvania

 If you’ve been indicted in a federal court or you are under investigation for a federal-level crime, you will need to retain the best possible federal crimes attorney you can find.
 While there is no single hard and fast rule for making such an important decision, you can start by understanding that there are several differences between being charged with a federal crime vs. being charged with a state crime.

-First, understand that there are 4,000 federal criminal statutes that apply throughout the United States.
-These laws focus on areas such as immigration laws, organized crime, anti-discrimination and civil rights laws, patent and copyright laws, drug laws, white-collar crimes, banking, counterfeiting and fraud laws, to name a few.
+First, understand that 4,000 federal criminal statutes apply throughout the United States.
+These laws focus on areas such as immigration laws, organized crime, anti-discrimination and civil rights laws, patent and copyright laws, drug laws, white-collar crimes, banking, counterfeiting, and fraud laws, to name a few.

 As you might guess, state crimes and laws differ by state, but generally fall under major crime categories such as murder, robbery, burglary, certain drug crimes, theft, kidnapping, sexual battery, and others.
 It’s important to note that when a crime crosses state lines, it will fall under federal jurisdiction.